My Personal Art

 Loss Sucks

-I know it because that’s where my journey began.
-Everlasting Echoes grew out of that experience — a way to transform grief into something tangible, meaningful, and timeless.
-What started as personal healing has become a practice of creating memorial art that helps others carry memory forward.
+Loss is where this began, but it’s not where it ends.
+Everlasting Echoes grew out of that season — a way to transform grief into something tangible, contemporary, and meaningful.
+What started as personal healing has become a practice of creating memorial art that helps people hold memory in a way that feels grounded, modern, and true to them.

 From the Archives